enspiral/agreements/README.md

 * [**Enspiral People**](https://github.com/enspiral/agreements/tree/master/agreements/people.md) - what roles do people play in Enspiral.
 * [**Enspiral Ventures**](https://github.com/enspiral/agreements/tree/master/agreements/ventures.md) - how do ventures and teams relate to the network.
 * [**Enspiral Agreements**](https://github.com/enspiral/agreements/tree/master/agreements/agreements.md) - the meta document which defines how agreements are made.

+## Enspiral Services
+Agreements which govern the operations of Enspiral Services Limited which is our original company best described as a collective of contractors.

+* [**Teams**](https://github.com/enspiral/agreements/tree/master/agreements/services/teams.md) - how teams are formed, disbanded and their obligations while operating.

 ## License